foundry-rs/foundry/cli/README.md

-    --to-wei                 convert an ETH amount into wei 4byte                    Fetches function signatures given the selector from 4byte.directory 4byte-decode             Decodes transaction calldata by fetching the signature using 4byte.directory abi-encode
+    --to-wei                 convert an ETH amount into wei 4byte                    Fetches function signatures given the selector from 4byte.directory 4byte-decode             Decodes transaction calldata by fetching the signature using 4byte.directory 4byte-event              Takes a 32 byte topic and prints the response from querying 4byte.directory for that topic abi-encode
     age                      Prints the timestamp of a block balance                  Print the balance of <account> in wei